ZolutionSoftware/Rezolver/README.md

 Here's a bit more detail on some of the bigger things that have been planned for ages (but might not yet be on the board :) )

-- <strike>Migrate to MSBuild-based projects for VS 2017</strike>
+- [x] <strike>Migrate to MSBuild-based projects for VS 2017</strike>
-- Traditional Asp.Net and Web API integration
+- [ ] Traditional Asp.Net and Web API integration
-- Low-level logging
+- [ ] Low-level logging
   - *this was already in development, but due to recent changes needs reworking*
-- Auto-injected factories e.g. register `IService` and request a `Func<IService>`
+- [ ] Auto-injected factories e.g. register `IService` and request a `Func<IService>`
-- Reflection-based compiler (faster first-call vs expression compiler)
+- [ ] Reflection-based compiler (faster first-call vs expression compiler)
-  - Mixed compiler - uses reflection until expression tree is built asynchronously
+  - [ ] Mixed compiler - uses reflection until expression tree is built asynchronously
-- Statically compiled container - turns container into a module that you can reference and use with signficantly less startup/compilation cost.
+- [ ] Statically compiled container - turns container into a module that you can reference and use with signficantly less startup/compilation cost.
-- Container 'storage' API for singletons and scopes
+- [ ] Container 'storage' API for singletons and scopes
   - Will allow singletons to operate per-container and allow for more exotic scoping scenarios
-- Self registration of non-abstract classes - e.g. request `MyService` without registering it first.
+- [ ] Self registration of non-abstract classes - e.g. request `MyService` without registering it
+first.
-  - Just-in-time API extracted from this to provide a base on which to build interception and automocking
+  - [ ] Just-in-time API extracted from this to provide a base on which to build interception and automocking
-- Auto-built WCF client 'experiment' (just gotta try :) )
+- [ ] Auto-built WCF client 'experiment' (just gotta try :) )
-- Conditional targets with caching support in `CachingContainerBase`
+- [ ] Conditional targets with caching support in `CachingContainerBase`
-- Mutable containers - *without* speed penalties
+- [ ] Mutable containers - *without* speed penalties

 ### For [rezolver.co.uk](http://rezolver.co.uk)

-- <strike>Styling of the footer (where'd that green come from!?)</strike>
+- [x] Styling of the footer (where'd that green come from!?)
-- Full documentation of all targets ***85%* done**
+- [x] Full documentation of all targets
-- <strike>Results of benchmarking via https://github.com/danielpalme/IocPerformance (*hint* - only child containers letting it down at the moment, otherwise v.quick)</strike> - [here](http://rezolver.co.uk/developers/docs/benchmarks.html)
+- [x] Results of benchmarking via https://github.com/danielpalme/IocPerformance (*hint* - only child containers letting it down at the moment, otherwise v.quick) - [here](http://rezolver.co.uk/developers/docs/benchmarks.html)
+  - [x] *Daniel Palme has now included Rezolver in his stock list of containers - thanks Daniel!*
-- Scoping documentation
+- [x] Scoping documentation
-- Snazzier homepage ;)
+- [ ] Snazzier homepage ;)
-- Compilation walkthrough
+- [ ] Compilation walkthrough
-- Experimental examples
+- [ ] Experimental examples

 # Contributing